 The Aquinas Honor Society works on several outstanding projects each year.

-Here are just ten of them described below:
+Here are just a few of them described below:

 Please read about 4 of the Aquinas Honor Society’s most recent activities and accomplishments

 by clicking on the RED ”ARTICLE” below each photo:

 1) 10th Anniversary Remembrance Ceremony.
 Here are two photos above the link:

 2) Maple Grove Cemetery and burial ground ceremony.
 Two photos are shown above the link.